delian7/partner/README.md

 Description of MVP
 -----------------
->Our MVP has succeeded in implementing the following features Account Creation, Updating and Deleting
+Our MVP has succeeded in implementing the following features

+1. Account Creation, Updating and Deleting
-Partnerships based on student input
+2. Partnerships based on student input
-Partner data spreadsheet
+3. Partner data spreadsheet output
->What ifs covered
+4. What ifs covered
-+ What if a user forgets their password?
+    * What if a user forgets their password?
-+ What if students make more than one account?
+    * What if students make more than one account?
-+ What if students drop the class?
+    * What if students drop the class?
-+ What if the user encounters a bug?
+    * What if the user encounters a bug?
-+ What if someone else accessed their email account and used a forgot password link to reset the password?
+    * What if someone else accessed their email account and used a forgot password link to reset the password?
-+ What if a confirmation email never arrives
+    * What if a confirmation email never arrives?
+    * What if a user sends 5 confirmation emails, which link is valid and which expires?

->It uses accounts created in the database to identify users and has different views for different user "roles".
+&nbsp;&nbsp;&nbsp;&nbsp;It uses accounts created in the database to identify users and has different views for different user "roles".
 It requires email confirmation to sign in and access the features of the website.
 We have a feature in case students forget their password that will email a link to allow them to change their password.
 This will prevent students from being locked out of their account.
 Forgot password and email confirmations will expire after a given amount of time, and only one token is active at a time.
-This is to add a layer of security so users will not have their accounts comprimised if their email accounts are comprimised.
+This is to add a layer of security so users will not have their accounts comprimised if their email accounts are comprimised.<br><br>
->Professors and TAs can view the list of students signed up and their respective partners.
+&nbsp;&nbsp;&nbsp;&nbsp;Professors and TAs can view the list of students signed up and their respective partners.
 At the bottom of the table there is a button that will download the table in csv format.
 At the moment we only track one project at a time, so in the case of a new project the TA user could clear the table and reset the users to unpartnered status, after downloading the partnerhip data of the previous project.

 Diagnostics